 Knowing the final destination and ways to reach it enables you and your team to build a detailed plan with all the steps, exact milestones, and deadlines depicted.
 Thus, you can create a concise project roadmap that includes a full timeline.
 That allows you to quickly adapt to possible changes, improve decision-making, and so on.

 Increased trust and credibility

-This approach provides the full transparency and clearness of the project for investors, vendors and teams.
+This approach provides full transparency and clearness of the project for investors, vendors, and teams.
 Regular in-depth discussions of the product and its features will establish two-way trust relationships and build credibility that leads to the improvement of the project overall.

 Meeting the needs of users

 Knowing why and for whom the product is created, you can base all the ideas on the data, not on the assumptions.
-Conducting customer research, you will get such insights as to their pain points, wishes, and needs.
+By conducting customer research, you will get insights into their pain points, wishes, and needs.
 Thus, you can create a customer journey map to build a user-friendly product/service to meet their expectations.